Netanyahu tells Israel 'We are at war' after Hamas kills at least 22 in an unprecedented attack

 The attack comes at a time of historic division within Israel over Netanyahu's proposal to overhaul the judiciary.
 Mass protests over the plan have sent hundreds thousands of Israeli demonstrators into the streets and prompted hundreds military reservists to avoid volunteer duty — turmoil that has raised fears over the military's battlefield readiness and raised concerns about its deterrence over its enemies.

-The infiltration of fighters into southern Israel marked a major accomplishment — and escalation — by Hamas that forced millions of Israelis to hunker down in safe rooms, sheltering from rocket explosions and ongoing gunbattles with Hamas fighters.
+The infiltration of fighters into southern Israel marked a major escalation by Hamas that forced millions of Israelis to hunker down in safe rooms.
 Cities and towns emptied as the military closed roads near Gaza.
 Israel's rescue service and the Palestinian Health Ministry in Gaza appealed to the public to donate blood.

 “We understand that this is something big,” Lt.
 Col. Richard Hecht, an Israeli army spokesman, told reporters.
 He said the Israeli military had called up the army reserves.